 “I have loss of breath and struggling to reach a breath.
 Sore lungs and a little pain on the left side in my ribs.
 It gets worse with physical activity”

 He had already been to the doctor’s twice regarding the problem.
 The second visit resulting in chest x-rays and a more in-depth examination.

-A note about RV: In Remote Viewing we describe things we do not name them.
+(A note about RV: In Remote Viewing we describe things we do not name them.)

-Tom immediately said that at his entire workshop has a big dust extraction system.
-As they sand down vehicles in preparation for painting (aka panel beater / spray-paint shop) this extracts the dust through a system to a large storage container.
+Tom immediately said that his entire workshop had a big dust extraction system.
+As they sand down vehicles in preparation for painting (aka panel beater / spray-paint shop) the unit extracts the dust through a system to a large storage container.

 For MindMush this can be a typical outcome for these types of problem sets.
-Sometimes we describe an external ‘thing’ or even sometime a method to resolve the problem and not the problem itself.
+Sometimes we describe an external ‘thing’ or even sometimes a method to resolve the problem and not the problem itself.
 It always has some meaning to the person who is targeted more than us at MindMush.